How to animate text and headers, add videos in Elements

 1. Adding links, videos or images

 To add a video, image or link to your publication just go to the page/section in the publication that you want the element to appear.
 Double click the area to switch to edit section.
-For this tutorial, we have decided to add a video.
+The edit section will be displayed on the right hand side in the editor, select the 'Add video' option.

 A pop-up window will appear with the option to choose either to embed the video or to use a self-hosted video.
 We will select the embed video for the tutorial.